 - Return Grilles – Despite their unimpressive profile return grilles play an important part in influencing the effectiveness of your HVAC system.
 If the grille is too small or poorly chosen it may impede adequate delivery of air to the system; in effect choking it off.
 There are myriad considerations that go into selecting the right return grille but the most important is probably Feet Per Minute (FPM).
 Most grilles should be able to handle 300-500 FPM.
 If they can’t they’re likely too small and should be replaced.

 - Supply Registers – Supply registers play an equally important role as grilles in making sure your HVAC system is running at optimal efficiency.
 Registers are most often installed beneath windows or on outer walls and their job is to deliver the piping hot (or blissfully cool) air to a room.
-If not enough thought goes into selecting the register you may wind up with a situation where it’s sending heated or cooled air in a direction that undermines proper air circulation.
+If not enough thought goes into selecting the register you may wind up in a situation where it’s sending heated or cooled air in a direction that undermines proper air circulation.